ryrob30/mobile-services.en/help/using/acquisition-main/c-marketing-links-builder/t-create-edit-adobe-links/t-interstitials.md

         * Must contain the `%%DEST%%` and `%%FALLBACK%%` placeholders.
         * The uploaded HTML will be served in an `&lt;iframe&gt;`.
         You must ensure that your link targets are pointing to a parent window.
 You may include `&lt;base target="_parent" /&gt;` in `&lt;head&gt;` or specify a target property for each `&lt;a/&gt;` individually.
+        >[!TIP]
+        >
-        >[!TIP]: If you upload custom HTML, the other four options in this table will not be used unless you remove the uploaded file.
+        >If you upload custom HTML, the other four options in this table will not be used unless you remove the uploaded file.

    * **[!UICONTROL Image URL]**
     Specify the URL to an image asset.